247awez/StudentManagement/README.md

 # StudentManagement

-This is a student detail management app created using java, MYSQL.
+This is a student detail management app created using java, MYSQL, Bootstrap.